willtim/Atavachron/README.md

 ### Restoring

 Files from a snapshot can be selectively restored to a target directory on the local filesystem.
+For example:

-    $ atavachron restore 107 -r file:/home/tim/test-repo -d /home/tim/tmp
+    $ atavachron restore 107 -r file:/home/tim/test-repo -i '**/*' -d /home/tim/tmp

 ### Verifying

 Verification is similar to a restore.
 It will download all chunks from a repository and decode them, using cryptographic authentication to guarantee the integrity of each chunk, but it will not reconstitute the associated files to disk.
 It is used to test that the integrity of the data in the remote repository.

     $ atavachron verify 107 -r file:/home/tim/test-repo

+### Backing up to Amazon S3

+To backup to Amazon S3, we provide a URL using an S3 protocol prefix to a regional hostname and bucket.
+A list of all the Amazon regional endpoints can be found [here](https://docs.aws.amazon.com/general/latest/gr/rande.html).
+Currently the credentials must be provided in an ".s3cfg" configuration file.

+    $ atavachron backup -r s3:s3-eu-west-2.amazonaws.com/<bucket-name> -d /home/tim/Pictures

 ## Repository structure